-About the Katz School
+About the Katz School of Science and Health

 Our programs focus on Applied Sciences and Mathematics; Technology, Data, and Design; Health Sciences; and those emerging and expanding professions that are being transformed by technology innovations.
 Graduate students looking for professional advancement can earn master's degrees in Biotechnology Management and Entrepreneurship, Enterprise Risk Management, Data Analytics and Visualization, Marketing, Mathematics, Quantitative Economics, or Speech-Language Pathology.
 In each of these highly specialized programs, the curriculum is informed by industry to provide our graduates with tools that will serve them well in their careers.
-Undergraduate students at The Katz School, whether part of an associate's degree, summer session, or CollegeNOW, share in the same forward-looking college experience as our graduate students.
+Undergraduate students at The Katz School of Science and Health, whether part of an associate's degree, summer session, or CollegeNOW, share in the same forward-looking college experience as our graduate students.
 They also join students at Yeshiva College, Stern College, and the Sy Syms School of Business in the campus life that defines YU.